Electronic-Mango/memes-discord-bot-docker-deployment/README.md

 Other parameters will use their default values stores in `settings.yml` file in Random media Discord bot itself.

-Both memes and copypastas are loaded from reddit submissions.
+Both memes and copypastas are loaded from reddit articles.
 You can check `custom_sources.yml` whether it fits your preference for subreddits to read data from.

 `media` section defines sources for images loaded via `/meme get` command.